yasudakn/kubeflow-pipelines-clv/README.md

 Kubeflow Pipelines  installation script

-`/deploy`

-Cloud Build configuration for automated building and deployment.

 `/run`

-Sample code demonstrating how to use the `kfp.Client()` programmatic interface to KFP services.
+The instructions on how to deploy the pipelines to AI Platform Pipelines and how to trigger pipeline runs.